 - Don't forget to touch in and out on the yellow reader at the beginning and end of every Tube, DLR and London Overground journey to make sure you get the cheapest fare.

-- Visitor Oyster card users can also take advantage of great savings on London attractions and West End shows.
+- Visitor Oyster card* users can also take advantage of great savings on London attractions such as the Emirates Air Line cable car.